apiaryio/apiblueprint.org/source/developers.md

 Regardless of the parsing method, the parsing output is [Refract](https://github.com/refractproject/refract-spec).

-## Refract API Description
+## API Elements

-The [Refract API Description namespace](https://github.com/refractproject/refract-spec/blob/master/namespaces/api-description-namespace.md) is the recommended format to parse API Blueprint into, it supersedes the now deprecated API Blueprint AST.
-Refract is a versatile format for recursive structures.
-Its constructed of many element types which act as building blocks for building data structures and descriptions.
-Refract has namespaces which build upon the core Refract elements and adds elements for other descriptions such as API Description.
+The [API Elements](http://api-elements.readthedocs.org/) is the recommended format to consume API Blueprint, it supersedes the now deprecated API Blueprint AST.

-For example, an HTTP Response can be expressed in Refract using the following:
+For example, an HTTP Response can be expressed in API Elements using the following:

 ```json
 {